Facts About Microblading

 Microblading is performed with a grouping or configuration of needles affixed to a handle to manually create lines that resemble eyebrow hairs.
-Manual methods of tattooing have been used through the ages, and the tools have gone through changes over time from pre-historic sharpened stones to the hand tool devices currently being used.
+Manual methods of tattooing have been used through the ages, and the tools have gone through changes over time from per-historic sharpened stones to the hand tool devices currently being used.
 An actual scalpel or cutting-type blade should not be used under any circumstances as these are considered medical devices and cannot legitimately be used for this process.
-Any hand tool device (i.e., both handle and attached needles) used for microblading should be pre-sterilized and fully disposable.
+Any hand tool device (i.e., both handle and attached needles) used for Microblading should be per-sterilized and fully disposable.

 Is it semi-permanent?